HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

 ## Conclusion

 Our findings show the ubiquitous and complex nature of third-parties on the web.
+We find that the use of third parties on the web is more common than ever before.
 More than nine-in-ten web pages include one or more third-parties, often indirectly.

-Google is the most popular third-party on the web, with five of the top ten third-party domains being Google-owned.
+We find that third parties are often not directly included by the first party.
+Nearly one-third of third parties on all web pages are used for advertising, analytics, and consent management.
+Google is the most popular third-parties on the web, with five of the top ten third-party domains being Google domains, such as `googleapis.com`, `googletagmanager.com`, `google.com`, `google-analytics.com`, and `youtube.com`.

  The inclusion of third-parties presents privacy, security, and performance implications that should be considered by web developers.